gentoo-mirror/SarahMiaOverlay/README.md

 ## Updates:

+**2022/06/13)** budgie-screensaver-5.0.2 and budgie-control-center-1.0.2 are added.
+Updated readme with latest changes on my todo list.

 **2022/04/09)** budgie-desktop-10.6.1, budgie-screensaver-5.0.1, budgie-meta-10.6.1, budgie-control-center-1.0.1 are all added.
 Appstream updated with new ~ppc keyword.

 **2022/04/06)** budgie-desktop-10.5.3-r2 and budgie-desktop-view-1.1.1 are made stable.
 Readme updated to clarify some stuff regarding keywords.